 His art practice evolved from ‘green’ mixed media installations, into the public realm to address and transform urban water, land and agricultural issues; the interconnectedness between the natural and built environment.
 He co-directed an interdisciplinary team effort, The Nine Mile Run Greenway Project that culminated in exhibits at the Wood Street Galleries and the Regina Miller Gallery, CMU, Pittsburgh.
 This greenway project led to the formation of the Nine Mile Run Watershed Association and the largest urban ecological stream restoration in the United States.
-Currently he is engaged in another interdisciplinary ‘team project, Living Waters of Larimer to demonstrate a variety of ‘placemaking’ strategies to capture water for the benefit of the community, and to serve as a model of successful community-integrated ‘Green Infrastructure’ to mitigate storm water issues.
+He was also engaged in another major interdisciplinary ‘team project’, Living Waters of Larimer to demonstrate a variety of ‘placemaking’ strategies to capture water for the benefit of the community, and to serve as a model of successful community-integrated ‘urban, Green Infrastructure’ to mitigate storm water issues.